Botanical Painting: History & Trees

 What do the following items have in common: the Declaration of Independence, Da Vinci’s notebooks, Bach’s musical scores, Rembrandt’s drawings, Shakespeare’s plays, and the Magna Carta?

-Scribes used iron gall ink made from growths on oak trees caused by parasitic wasps.
-The galls were crushed and mixed with water; honey; sometimes with vitriol—sulphuric acid—gum arabic, which is a binding agent; and iron shavings from the bottom of cauldrons to make blue/black ink.
+At the Indiana University Lilly Library, I have researched illuminated manuscripts, recipes, and found that the scribes who painted these manuscripts were often referred to as an illuminators.
+Scribes used iron gall ink made from growths on oak trees caused by parasitic wasp.
+The galls were crushed and mixed with water; honey; sometimes with sulphuric acid—gum arabic, which is a binding agent; and iron shavings from the bottom of a cauldrons to make blue/black ink.
 Over time, the ink rusts, so, for example, the writing of the Magna Carta is now brown.

 Today, botanical painting methods are used for dying fabrics and other materials.
-With other advancements, we are able to save on time, costs, and methods of recreating this historical approach to botanical painting.
-The permanence and water-resistance of the iron and gall-nut formula made it the standard writing ink in Europe for over 1,400 years.
+With other advancements, we are able to save on time and costs to the approach of healthier methods of recreating this historical approach to botanical painting in addition to supporting a healthier environment.
+The permanence and water-resistance of the iron and gall-nut formula has made it the standard writing ink in Europe for over 1,400 years.
+I have spent the last 4 years exploring, experimenting, researching mycelium, and developing work inspired by the fungi kingdom, botanical recipes, methods and processes.
+Below are images of my journey into the underground and search for solutions to inspire a sustainable world.

 Inky cap mushroom and blueberry